aaryan-dharmadhikari/Year-3-Term-2-Imperial-Notes/Systems Performance Engineering/Performance Tracing & Profiling.md

 	- Sometimes poorly documented
 	- Accuracy can be poor
 		- The common ones are usually okay
+		- Fundamentally, there must be little overhead to measure any given metric; making sure you leave an obscure functional unit bug-free is very difficult
+		- Inaccurate counts can still be useful, just need to perform some sanity checks

 ## Example: Microarchitectural bottleneck analysis